KAuser2094/computercraft/CODING_STYLE.md

 #### new

-The new method should always be a call and return of `._new`, it is just here to cast the type to the actual Class instead of `IClass`.
+The new method should always be a call and return of `._new`, it is just here to cast the type to the actual Class instead of `Class`.

 #### init